 The Pathways in Technology Early College High Schools (P-Tech), also referred to a Career Launch, provide a 6-year, career focused program that combines high school and college coursework with real-world experience.
 Students will gain work experience through job shadowing, internships, and apprenticeships in fields connected to their classroom studies.

 AISD’s Professional Pathways for Teachers (PPfT), in the Educator Quality and Retention evaluation area, is a collaboration between Austin Independent School District, Education Austin, and American Federation of Teachers to design a Human Capital System that blends appraisal, compensation and professional development.
 This work focuses resources on building the capacity of our teachers through a comprehensive system of supports and rewards with the ultimate goal of impacting student achievement.

 Social and emotional learning (SEL) is the capacity to recognize and manage emotions, solve problems effectively, and establish positive relationships with others.
+SEL is a process for helping children and adults develop fundamental skills for life effectiveness.
 Direct instruction in SEL provides students with skills that enable them to succeed in college, career, and life by being responsible citizens and decision makers.
 SEL supports positive school culture and climate, allowing students to practice life skills throughout their school experience.

 DRE has publications available about the following programs served in prior years:

 American Recovery and Reinvestment Act: Individuals with Disabilities Education Act (ARRA)

 American Recovery and Reinvestment Act: Title I, Part A

 High Dosage Tutoring